gururaj-s/streamline/README.md

        - A high error-rate could indicate a misconfiguration of the attack parameters; subsequent experiments might fail as well.

 5. Running the Experiments:
    - While running the experiments, you may be prompted to enter the sudo password for each experiment run.
-To allow all the experiments to run uninterrupted, the password timeout can be set to 2 hours: by adding `Defaults        env_reset,timestamp_timeout=120` line to `/etc/sudoers` file as described in this [link](https://www.tecmint.com/set-sudo-password-timeout-session-longer-linux/).
+To allow all the experiments to run uninterrupted, the password timeout can be set to 2 hours: by modifying `Defaults        env_reset` line in _etc/sudoers_ to `Defaults        env_reset, timestamp_timeout=180` as described in this [link](https://www.tecmint.com/set-sudo-password-timeout-session-longer-linux/).
    - All the experiments can be run using `./run_exp.sh` (completes in less than 1.5 hours).
    - Experiments can be run individually as follows:
        - For base attack (Figure-9, Table-2 in paper): `cd results/base; ./run_base.sh`